DFKI-NLP/kibad-llm/README.md

 │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         kibad_llm and configuration for tools like black │
+├── uv.lock            <- Do not touch.
+Managed by uv.
+│                         Project state file.
+│
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │